skenderidis/nginx-gitops/YAML.md

       - 203.0.113.0/24
 ```

-> [!IMPORTANT]
-> - If allow is set, all IPs not in that list are blocked.
-> - If only deny is set, all IPs not in that list are allowed.
-> - If both allow and deny are omitted, there is no IP filtering.
-> - Applies at the server block level and affects all routes under that host.

 ## spec.rateLimit

 The rateLimit field defines a request rate-limiting policy for incoming client traffic.
 This helps prevent abuse, brute-force attacks, or overload conditions by throttling excessive requests based on an identifier like IP address.